tymyrddin/android-mitigations/source/index.rst

 ================================================

 Version 0.1: These mitigations are kept as simple as possible, with tools found in most Androids.
 Some things are harder to cover.
-For example, each manufacturer has its own privacy settings somewhere, and there are even stock versions of Android with one that doesn’t report everything you do to Google.
+For example, each manufacturer has its own privacy settings somewhere, and there are even a growing number of alternatives that do not report everything you do to Google.

 .. toctree::
    :glob: